alphagov/forms/design/features/confirmation-email-for-form-fillers/README.md

 Currently, once a form is submitted the form filler is shown a confirmation screen telling them that their form has been submitted.
 This screen also includes information about what will happen next, in terms of timelines and expectation management.

 We know that some of our forms also use this content to set out next steps that a form filler needs to complete.
 However, these steps might not be time sensitive or they might require more information than a form filler has at that moment.
-Having a record of these steps in the form of an email will help form fillers return to complete these tasks at a later time.
+Having a record of these steps in an email will help form fillers return to complete these tasks at a later time.

 ## Hypothesis